The Tamanu Tree with fruit (Calophyllum inophyllum)

-Tamanu Oil is one carrier I always include in the student blending activities during the Aromatherapy Certification Program.
-It is unlike any other carrier we use in class, and I get a kick out of watching my students reactions as they discover Tamanu’s unusual aroma and color.
+Tamanu Oil is one carrier I always include in my aromatherapy student’s blending activities.
+Tamanu is so unique and unlike any other carrier we use in class, and I get a kick out of watching my students reactions as they discover Tamanu’s unusual aroma and color.

 Tamanu Oil Benefits

 Tamanu oil, also known by the name of Foraha oil, is a powerhouse when it comes to healing damaged skin.
 Research has shown it to be effective in the treatment of cuts, burns, rashes, scarring, stretch marks, psoriasis, and eczema.
 It possesses a unique capacity to promote the formation of new tissue thereby accelerating wound healing and the growth of healthy new skin.
 It also helps prevent infection.

 As if all this goodness weren’t enough,Tamanu is strongly anti-inflammatory and analgesic making it a good choice to help relieve joint pain, arthritis, neuralgia, rheumatism, and sciatica.
 It can be used alone or with other carriers to create a unique and powerful carrier blend.
 Consider adding it to recipes for making creams, ointments or lotions.

 Tamanu Oil Source and Method of Extraction

 The Calophyllum inophyllum tree grows in Madagascar (where it is called Foraha) and in Polynesian (where it is called Tamanu).
 It is been used by Polynesian women for centuries to promote healthy and clear skin, and on babies to prevent diaper rash.

 The tree produces a fruit that contains a nut.
 The nut inside doesn’t initially have any oil as it forms as the nut dries, so it becomes a labor of love and patience to obtain it.